scipy-conference/scipy_proceedings/papers/lindsay/figurefirst.rst

 With figurefirst creating a new figure generally involves four steps:

 1) **Design the layout file.** Fundamentally this means decorating a specific subset of the objects in the svg files with xml tags that identify what objects are something figurefirst should expose to Python.
-If using inkscape, we facilitate this step with a number of optional inkscape extensions.
+If using inkscape, we facilitate this step with a number of optional inkscape extensions (Fig. 2).

 2) **Import the layout into python.** This is accomplished by constructing a :code:`FigureLayout` object with the path to the layout and then calling the :code:`make_mplfigures` method of this object to generate :code:`matplotlib` figures and axes as specified in the layout.